JoyChen1998/multi-obj-recommender-system/README.md

-# multi-obj-recommendation-system
+# multi-obj-recommender-system
-a recommendation-system for multi-objective learning
+a recommender-system for multi-objective learning